top of page

 America is everywhere in France and in the French way of life, even in the language.
 So many English words have infiltrated the French language.
 Cool, speech, design, fun, geek, prime time, casting, best seller, thriller, scoop, buzz, spam, and so many more words… They all speak “Frenglish” over there, to the great sadness of the French Academy, a high council officially founded in 1635 whose main purpose is to defend the purity of the French language.
 I do not envy their job!

 In the same way, we have quite a few French words in the English language, some of them can be very misleading!
-We will take a look at them in my online course, and we will explain them.
+We will take a look at them in my course, and we will explain them.

 bottom of page